jangroth/aws-certification-notes/devops-engineer-professional.md

 * Multiple accounts and multiple regions.
 * Single account and multiple regions.
 * An organization in AWS Organizations and all the accounts in that organization.
+* Is limited to 50 per account
+  * *"We are unable to complete the request at this time.
+Try again later or contact AWS Support"*

 ---